-Glossary-Radial
+Glossary

-Apex Strip The apex strip is a wedge of rubber affixed to the top of the bead bundle.
-Bead Heel The bead heel is the outer bead edge that fits against the wheel flange.
+The apex strip is a wedge of rubber affixed to the top of the bead bundle.
+Apex Strip Bead Heel The bead heel is the outer bead edge that fits against the wheel flange.
 Bead Toe The bead toe is the inner bead edge closest to the tire center line.
-Belt Plies Belts are a composite structure of rubber-coated fabric which stiffen the tread area for increased landings.
+Belt Plies This is a composite structure which stiffens the tread area for increased landings.
 The belt plies increase the tire strength in the tread area.
-The cords of belts are substantially aligned with the circumference of the tire.
-Buff Line Cushion The buff line cushion is made of rubber compounded to enhance the adhesion between the tread reinforcing ply and the overlay.
+Buff Line The buff line cushion is made of rubber compounded to enhance the adhesion between the Cushion tread reinforcing ply and the overlay.
 This rubber layer is of sufficient thickness to allow for the removal of the old tread when the tire is retreaded.
 Casing Plies Casing plies are layers of rubber-coated fabric which run radially from bead to bead.
-The casing plies help provide the strength of the tire.
-Chippers The chippers are layers of rubber-coated fabric applied at a diagonal angle which improve the durability of the tire in the bead area.
+The casing plies provide the strength of the tire.
+Chippers The chippers are layers of rubber coated fabric applied at a diagonal angle which improve the durability of the tire in the bead area.
 Chines Also called deflectors, chines are circumferential protrusions that are molded into the sidewall of some nose tires that deflect water sideways to help reduce excess water ingestion into the engines.
-Tires may have chines on one or both sides, depending on the number of nose tires on the aircraft.
 Grooves Circumferential recesses between the tread ribs.
-Liner This inner layer of rubber acts as a built-in tube and helps to restrict gas from diffusing into the casing plies.
-Overlay The overlay is a layer of reinforcing rubber-coated fabric placed on top of the belts to aid in high speed operation.
-Ply Turnups Casing plies are anchored by wrapping them around the wire beads, thus forming the ply turnups.
+In tubeless tires, this inner layer of low permeability rubber acts as a built-in tube and restricts gas from diffusing into the casing plies.
+For tube-type tires, a thinner rubber liner is used to prevent tube chafing against the inside ply.
+Overlay The overlay is a layer of reinforcing rubber coated fabric placed on top of the belts to aid in high speed operation.
+Casing plies are anchored by wrapping them around the wire beads, thus forming the ply Ply Turnups turnups.
 Sidewall The sidewall is a protective layer of flexible, weather-resistant rubber covering the outer casing ply, extending from tread edge to bead area.
-Tread The tread is the outer layer of rubber which serves as the only interface between the tire and the ground.
-It provides traction for directional control and braking.
-Tread Reinforcing Ply Tread reinforcing plies are one or more layers of rubber-coated fabric that helps strengthen and stabilize the tread area for high-speed operation.
-This also serves as a reference for the buffing process in retreadable tires.
+Tread The tread is made of rubber, compounded for toughness, durability, and tread wear.
+The tread pattern is designed in accordance with aircraft operational requirements.
+The circumferential ribbed tread is widely used today to provide good traction under varying runway conditions.
+Tread Tread reinforcement is one or more layers of rubber coated fabric that strengthen and Reinforcing stabilize the tread area for high-speed operation.
+This also serves as a reference for the Ply buffing process in retreadable tires.
 Wire Beads The beads are hoops of high tensile strength steel wire which anchor the casing plies and provide a firm mounting surface on the wheel.